-This will be our 5th season.
+This will be our 6th season.
 All our venues are capable of accommodating 350 runners.
 We set out over 500 reflective markers so you simply can't get lost.
 As usual, all races within the FoD are fully permitted by the Forestry Commission.
-All races in the series are mid-week on Thursdays starting at 7:15pm.
+Three of the races are on Friday evening and one on Thursday.
+They all start at 7:30pm.

-The season kicks off again with our popular course at Mallards Pike.
+The season starts with our popular course at Mallards Pike.
 Some fire track to start, a tour round the lake and then off to the lovely single-track paths in the forest.
 There will be the usual mixture of bridleways, footpaths and purpose built mountain bike track.
 Cakes and hot drinks back in the heated marquee.

-Our usual Beechenhurst course but this year running from the Cycle Centre at Cannop - this is even easier to find.
-There is lots of hard standing car parking and toilets.
+Our usual Beechenhurst course and this year based at the lodge also.
+There is plenty of hard standing car parking and toilets.
 This route gets the widest acclaim with such a variety of terrain types.

-3/ February 8th.
-7:15pm.
-Wye Valley and Piercefield Park, Chepstow Race Course.
-Chepstow.
+3/ Thursday February 7:30pm.
+Wye Valley and Piercefield Park, Chepstow Race Course, Chepstow, NP16 6BE

 This is undoubtedly our most 'civilized' venue and with easiest access from the local road network and motorway.
 Space for a 1000 cars!
 A very characterful course with sections in the Piercefield Park and along the Wye Valley Walk.
 There's a foot wash on this one too.